wp-plugins/polylang/readme.txt

 = 1.6.1 =

 * Add Brazilian Portuguese translation contributed by [Henrique Vianna](http://henriquevianna.com/)
+* Improve compatibility with Types: allow custom fields to be populated when creating a new translation
 * Fix: possibility to add a path when using multiple domains (same path for all languages) broken since v1.5.6
 * Fix: preview link for non default language when using multiple domains
 * Fix: error displayed when setting the static front page and only one language has been defined